DevExpress/Reporting.Import/README.md

 You can implement [custom functions](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Expressions.CustomFunctions) to support unrecognized functions in DevExpress reports (the *IsDate* custom function in the sample above).

-# Limitations

-This report conversion tool is limited in scope (due to differences between DevExpress Reports and other reporting tools).
-Review the [requirements and limitations](https://docs.devexpress.com/XtraReports/1468/get-started-with-devexpress-reporting/add-a-report-to-your-.net-application/convert-third-party-reports-to-devexpress-reports) related to this product before you convert reports.

-**_Note: This project intentionally does not contain third-party libraries.
-To compile the application, add references to required assemblies._**